-In setting this equality outcome it is recognised that Renfrewshire Valuation Joint Board is a small organisation with limited staff numbers (47 in total).
-It follows that the employing of new staff, particularly in the current economic climate, is a very small number and that consequently the opportunity to significantly alter the staff profile over a short space of time is limited.
+In setting this equality outcome it is recognised that Renfrewshire Valuation Joint Board is a small organisation with limited staff numbers (45 in total).
+It follows that the employing of new staff, particularly in the current economic climate, is not likely and that consequently the opportunity to significantly alter the staff profile over a short space of time is limited.